nayeems3c/nayeems3c.github.io/_posts/2023-08-31-unveiling-rce-on-a-dutch-government-website.md

 ## Introduction

 Assalamu Alaikum!
 This is Nayeem Islam.
-I'm a currently an undergrad student and a passionate webapp security learner from Bangladesh.
+I'm currently an undergrad student and a passionate webapp security learner from Bangladesh.

 This is my first write-up and I'll be sharing how I bypassed File upload to achieve Remote Code Execution (RCE) vulnerability on a Dutch government website.
 You can skip my background story and head to the [exploitation](#file-upload-bypass) part ahead.